Contour HD Review (720p): 2009

 Make sure you have a case to carry them in.
 I used a standard SD card adapter as a holder.
 If there is no card inserted when you try to record, you will hear a series of beeps telling you so.
 The battery goes right next to the card and is easy to remove and replace.

 In the same convenient, all-in-one location, is the switch to change from SD to HD along with the USB cable connector.
 When you close everything in with the latch, you feel secure that all is safe and well in a dust and splash proof environment.

 There were times when I had to switch on and off in a hurry, one handed on a motocross bike flying over rough terrain.
-This was achieved in an instant thanks to the large slider which meant I only left the handlebars for a split second.
+This was achieved in an instant.
+Largely thanks to the big slider which meant I only left the handlebars for a split second.

-The 8GB card outlasted the batteries every day and if you are going on long events with no laptop, I suggest one or two spare batteries.
+The 8GB card outlasted the batteries every day.
+If you are going on long events with no laptop, I suggest one or two spare batteries.
 When I downloaded the first days footage and rendered it to AVI using Format Factory, I was amazed at the quality and I was not alone.

-One thing I did notice was that some gravel had flown up from the bike in front, hit the front lens cover and scratched it a little during the trip.
-This made no difference to the footage whatsoever and I have been informed that the front lens covers can be replaced for about £20…sorted!
+One thing I did notice was that some gravel had flown up from the bike in front, hit the front lens cover.
+It had scratched it a little during the trip.
+This made no difference to the footage whatsoever.
+I have been informed that the front lens covers can be replaced for about £20…sorted!

 Overall, I was more than happy with this great little camera.
-The footage is superb, I fully trust it to keep going in all conditions (except for one time when relentless bashing from branches hit the slider and turned the camera off...but that is all, no damage) and would have no trouble in recommending it to anyone.
+The footage is superb.
+I fully trust it to keep going in all conditions (except for one time when relentless bashing from branches hit the slider and turned the camera off...but that is all, no damage).
+I would have no trouble in recommending it to anyone.
 In fact I will be buying the 1080p version as soon as funds (the wife) will allow!

 I only wish these were around during my skydiving days in the late 1990's!